Commensurate moir\'e superlattices in anisotropically strained twisted bilayer graphene: Results and Discussions

-In this section, we present the anisotropically strained commensurate solutions near several pristine twist angles, restricting the search to configurations with less than $50\%$ moiré deformation, as shown in Fig.~\ref{fig:fig3}.
-As expected, the number of admissible commensurate solutions decreases progressively with increasing twist angle.
-For all cases examined, two distinct classes of solutions emerge.
-When the lattice vectors of the top layer are rotated in the same direction relative to the bottom layer, the resulting structures form genuine two dimensional moir\'e patterns.
-In contrast, when the lattice vectors are rotated in opposite directions, the solutions give rise to quasi one dimensional moir\'e patterns.
-This dichotomy is a direct consequence of the underlying hexagonal lattice geometry and remains consistent across all twist angles considered.
-This behaviour persists across different twist angles, provided the systems are compared at the same moir\'e deformation.
+{ In this section, we verify that the separation between tilted two dimensional and quasi one dimensional strained moir\'e patterns is not specific to the \(\pm 6.008^\circ\) reference structures.
+To this end, we repeat the commensurate search around several other pristine reference twist angles: \(\pm 4.408^\circ\), \(\pm 5.085^\circ\), \(\pm 7.340^\circ\), and \(\pm 9.430^\circ\).
+As shown in Fig.~\ref{fig:fig3}, the same qualitative organization appears across these angles when the solutions are compared at a fixed effective moir\'e deformation cutoff (\(\mathcal D_M \le 0.5\)) and within the angular cutoffs listed in Table~\ref{table2}.} As the twist angle increases, the number of admissible commensurate solutions decreases progressively, as expected from the smaller number of nearby integer solutions within the corresponding local search windows.
+When we consider all reference angles studied here, two distinct classes of strained commensurate solutions emerge.
+This observation indicates that strained commensurate moir\'e supercells of both classes are generically accessible around any unstrained commensurate twist angle.
+When the two strained top layer primitive vectors acquire apparent rotations in the same direction relative to the bottom layer, the resulting structures remain tilted two dimensional moir\'e patterns.
+In contrast, when the two apparent rotations occur in opposite directions, the solutions cross over to quasi one dimensional stripe like moir\'e patterns.
+If we examine the underlying hexagonal lattice geometry, this dichotomy follows naturally and remains consistent across all twist angles considered, { as discussed in Appendix~\ref{app:apparent_rotation}.
+As we will show in the following sections, the detailed electronic spectra presented later for the \(\pm 6.008^\circ\) structures thus serve as representative examples of this geometric classification, whereas the classification itself is more general and applies across a wide range of twist angles.}